bwinsto2/starter-hugo-academic/content/_index.md

           <summary class="custom-summary">Reopening Critical Periods with Psychedelics</summary>
           <div class="custom-details">
             <h2 id="critical">PATCH and Psi-CLOPS studies:</h2>
             <p> An intriguing hypothesis is that psychedelics enable flexible and durable behavioral changes by transiently increasing the malleability of neural circuits.
-We are testing this hypothesis in rodent and human models. </p>
+I received a 2025 Discovery Award to conduct the first human study directly focused on the effects of psychedelics on neuroplasticity.
+Stay tuned for more! </p>
           </div>
         </details>
   - block: collection